 Two years of success are a sufficient guarantee to us.
 They prove, in the first place, the excellence of mixed education, the brilliant result - the triumph, we would almost say - of an elementary common sense over prejudice and tradition.
-As we think it advisable, especially that the child may know what is happening about it, that physical and natural science and hygiene should be taught, the Modern School will continue the gods.
-It is more intelligible than the modern mystic theosophy which adores a personal God as an invisible - properly speaking, gaseous - being, yet makes him think, speak, and act in human fashion; it offers us the paradoxical picture of a gaseous vertebrate.
+As we think it advisable, especially that the child may know what is happening about it, that physical and natural science and hygiene should be taught, the Modwe will be rewarded.
+Let us not miss the fruits of a good school, and, honouring our teachers, our family, and society, we shall live happily.